-0.40% of the excess over \$5 Million

-ALL-CAP TILT

-Annual Fee THE CHI TIET Account Value
+Annual Fee Account Value

+0.75% of the first \$5 Million

-0.5070 of the excess over φο πιπιοπ
+0.50% of the excess over

 ETF MODEL PORTFOLIO

 Annual Fee Account Value

 0.75% of the first \$5 Million

 0.50% of the excess over \$5 Million

 Either party may terminate the Investment Management Agreement at any time upon written notice.
 Termination of the agreement does not affect or preclude the consummation of any transaction initiated prior to termination.
 In the event of termination, a pro-rata management fee will be calculated based on the date of notification to PCM or in the case of a wrap account based on the date as determined by the Program Sponsor.
-The client will then be charged the pro-rata fee or refunded the unused portion in the event that the client had already paid their full quarterly management fee
+The client will then be charged the pro-rata fee or refunded the unused portion in the event that the client had already paid their full quarterly management fee.